Last Updated on: by

-- Eukaryotic cells heavily depend upon the integrity of their actin filaments in order to be able to survive the many stresses they are faced with in their environment.
+- Eukaryotic cells heavily depend upon the integrity of their actin filaments in order to be able to survive the many stresses they are faced with within their environment.

 - Another important function of microfilaments is to help divide the cell during mitosis (cell division).
 Microfilaments aid the process of cytokinesis, which is when the cell “pinches off” and physically separates into two daughter cells.